EDF Renewables Corriemoillie Wind Farm Community Fund (Marybank, Scatwell & Strathconon)

 Eligible groups may apply for more than one grant per year from the fund.

 Applications for more than £5,000 will be considered where exceptional need and impact can be demonstrated.
 This might be, for example, an application towards the refurbishment of a community facility that is used by a range of groups, or towards a project that provides long term benefit to disadvantaged people and/or to residents of more than one community.
-Those wishing to apply for more than £5,000 are advised to call the Fund Coordinator (contact details below) to discuss their application before submitting.
+Those wishing to apply for more than £5,000 are advised to call the Community Funds Adviser (contact details below) to discuss their application before submitting.

 This includes Fyrish Gymnastics Club in Alness who received funding to run gymnastic classes in the local area.